pkmn/engine/README.md

 [(full code)](src/examples/c/example.c)

-The C API does not export any helpers for creating or accessing the opaque battle objects - it is instead intended to be used as the foundation for more ergonomic bindings in [other languages](#other) (the lack of namespaces and bit fields having an implementation-defined layout in C are the main contributing factors to the sparseness of what `libpkmn` chooses to expose).
+The C API doesn't export any helpers for creating or accessing the opaque battle objects - it's instead intended to be used as the foundation for more ergonomic bindings in [other languages](#other) (the lack of namespaces and bit fields having an implementation-defined layout in C are the main contributing factors to the sparseness of what `libpkmn` chooses to expose).